balajisriram/bcore/README.md

 # BCore

 ## Introduction
 BCore is a Behavior training library built originally for training rodents but is compatible with training any subject.
-It was built in MATLab originally but is not compatible with python.
+It was built in MATLab originally but is now compatible with python.

 ## Starting with BCore
  * add BCore to modules and add modules to PYTHONPATH